alizakidwaii/codonfrequencycounter/statement.md

 Show the results in a clear, sorted list.
 Handle incorrect input properly by showing an error message.

-This project only focuses on counting codons not converting them into proteins or analyzing genes deeply.

 3. Target UsersThis project is useful for:
 <br>
 Students learning about DNA and genetics.